-2 For the "Grant-in-Aid for Challenging Research" category introduced in fiscal 2017, a strict approach has been taken to screening in line with the aims of the category.
-When this category is excluded, the adoption rate is 29.3% in fiscal 2020.
+\2 For the "Challenging Research" category introduced in fiscal 2017, a strict approach has been taken to screening in line with the aims of the category.
+When this category is excluded, the adoption rate is 29.6% in fiscal 2021.